OneMaxApps/MicroUI/README.md

 void setup() {
-fullScreen(); // Set fullscreen mode Processing MicroUI.setContext(this); // Set the PApplet context for MicroUI ContainerManager cm = ContainerManager.getInstance();  // Getting the container manager singleton [Query example]
+fullScreen(); // Set fullscreen mode Processing MicroUI.setContext(this); // Set the PApplet context for MicroUI ContainerManager cm = ContainerManager.getInstance();  // Getting the container manager singleton

 // Adding a new container with the ID "id" using GridLayout cm.add(new Container(new GridLayout(3,3),"id");